periph/bootstrap/README.md

 `flash-docker` works by first modifying a copy of the image and only then flash it.
 It may be possible to make to work on OSX and Windows.

+### Manual SD card selection

+If your workstation has more than one removable disk, it will not select one automatically, you have to specify it with `-sdcard`:

+- Linux: it is in the form of `/dev/sdX` or `/dev/mmcblkN`.
+- OSX: It is in the form of `/dev/diskX`.
+You can identify the disk of your SD card by running: `diskutil list`.
+It will look like `/dev/disk2`.
+  - Specify `/dev/rdiskN` (with the **r** for RAW) otherwise it is _much_ slower.

 ### Enabling UART